dqops/dqo/docs/getting-started/review-results-and-run-monitoring-checks.md

      ![Copy verified profiling checks to monitoring](https://dqops.com/docs/images/getting-started/copy-verified-profiling-checks-to-monitoring1.png){ loading=lazy; width="1200px" }

 4. Click on the **Apply** button to activate the proposed monitoring checks.
-5. A popup window will appear, notifying you that the checks have been activated, and that you can run activated check by clicking on the **Confirm** button.
+5. A popup window will appear, notifying you that the checks have been activated and that you can run the activated check by clicking on the **Confirm** button.
 6. A notification will appear indicating that the job has begun, and the **Table quality status** tab will start flashing.

-### Review Monitoring Table quality status
+## Review Monitoring Table quality status

 **Table quality status** allows you to quickly evaluate the data quality status of your table.

-To navigate to the monitoring checks Table quality status:
+To navigate to the **Table quality** status of the **Monitoring checks** section:

 1. Click on **Monitoring** section
 2. Select the **orders.csv** table on the tree view on the left.